-Firmware is software that determines the functionality of the AXIS 207/207W.
+Firmware is software that determines the functionality of the AXIS 207MW.
 One of your first actions when troubleshooting a problem should be to check the currently installed firmware version.
-The latest version may contain a correction that fixes your particular problem.
+An updated version may contain a correction that fixes your particular problem.
 The current firmware version in your camera can be seen on the page Setup > Basic Configuration.